People counters save lives. Children often fall to sleep on the bus and drivers may forget to check.

 Accelerating more conservatively, idling less, and maintaining fuel efficient speeds is a great recipe for fuel efficiency.
 But, are you sure your drivers are following these best practices?

 Reducing costs by correcting poor driving habits and implementing internal guidelines on Fuel Efficiency, Idling, and Aggressive Driving will make a big impact in your vehicle Operations.

-INCREASE EMERGENCY RESPONSE TIME
+DECREASE EMERGENCY RESPONSE TIME

 EVENT BUTTON GPS

 Time is often the most critical factor involved during an emergency.
 Every second counts in situations involving life or death.
 It’s not surprising that numerous countries around the world are taking advantage of GPS technology to improve emergency response times.